 For the non-certainty employment stratum for the selected industry domain with TE 20-99, the adjusted weight (W'spj) was

 - Nsp = total number of establisments in the non-certainty employment stratum with TE 20-99 for the selected industry domain within each geographic domain (region)

 - n'sp = number of responding establishments in the non-certainty employment stratum with TE 20-99 for the selected industry domain within each geographic domain (region)

 The questionnaire design is basically the same as that of the 2012 Census of Philippine Business and Industry.
 However, changes were made in the disaggregation of data items for fixed assets in support to the requirements of the 2008 Systems of National Accounts with respect to the generation of fixed capital formation.

-Total response rate for Human Health and Social Work Activities sector was 92.8 percent (671 out of 723 establishments).
-This include receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.
+Total response rate for Human Health and Social Work sector was 96.0 percent (845 out of 880 establishments).
+This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Unpaid workers are working owners who do not receive regular pay, apprentices and learners without regular pay and persons working for at least 1/3 of the working time normal to the establishment without regular pay.
 Excluded are silent or inactive business partners.

 Compensation is the sum of salaries and wages, separation, terminal pay and gratuities paid by the establishment to its employees and total employer’s contribution to SSS/GSIS, ECC, PhilHealth, Pag-ibig, etc.